Cleveland.edu

 Hawk and colleagues evaluated research on chiropractic care for non-

-musculoskeletal disorders in a 2007 review published in The Journal of
+musculoskeletal disorders in a 2007 review published in

-54 Using methods that incorpo-
+Alternative and Complementary Medicine.54 Using methods that incorpo-

 rated the effects of the full clinical encounter rather than spinal manipula-